-This broad Use Type includes several quasi-commercial activities that are related to agritourism and small local-serving retail and services.
+This broad Use Type includes several quasi-commercial activities that are related to agri-tourism and small local-serving retail and services.
 This Use Type is allowed as an "ancillary" use, which is subordinate to the main residential use of the property or zone.
 Agri-tourism uses such as small bed and breakfasts/farm stays, small special event facilities, and small wineries/olive mills are described in Sec.
 8-2.303, Article 3 of this Chapter.
-All of these small agri-tourism uses are allowed in the RR-1 zone.
+All of these small agri-tourism uses are allowed in the RR-5 zone, and some uses are allowed in the RR-2 zone.

 This Use Type also includes mixed residential/commercial uses that are not directly related to agri-tourism.
 The 2030 Countywide General Plan recognizes and encourages the integration of some limited small retail, office, and service structures and activities within residentially zoned neighborhoods and projects, in areas that are already connected to public services.
-These non-residential uses are limited to businesses that are compatible with, and provide services to, the local neighborhood and town, and do not cause unacceptable impacts, such as traffic, parking, and noise, to the nearby residents.
+These nonresidential uses are limited to businesses that are compatible with, and provide services to, the local neighborhood and town, and do not cause unacceptable impacts, such as traffic, parking, and noise, to the nearby residents.
 The commercial use must be subordinate to the main residential use.

 The commercial/residential Use Type includes small grocery and retail stores; small offices which may house accountants, attorneys, real estate firms, and medical/dental services; and small service businesses such as hair dressers, dry cleaning and laundromats.
 Size restrictions apply to these uses.
-These limited commercial/residential uses are allowed within all residential zones, except for the RR-5 and RR-1 zones, which are connected with public services.
+These limited commercial/residential uses are allowed within all residential zones, except for the RR-5 and RR-2 zones, which are connected with public services.
 The Use Type does not include live-work (other than home occupation), restaurants, bars, and retail stores that are more appropriately located in a commercial or downtown district.